ad030/lmde-dotfiles/README.md

 ## Cloning

-I use the method of tracking my dotfiles described on the [Arch Wiki](wiki.archlinux.org/title/Dotfiles#Tracking_dotfiles_directly_with_Git).
+I use the method of tracking dotfiles described on the [Arch Wiki](wiki.archlinux.org/title/Dotfiles#Tracking_dotfiles_directly_with_Git).

-For future me to clone onto a new device, run the following commands:
+To clone onto a new device, run the following commands:

 ```bash
 $ git clone --bare https://github.com/ad030/.dotfiles.git $HOME/.dotfiles